BLUF is what is commonly referred to in military circles as the BLUF Principle and what the word BLUF stands for is Bottom Line Up Front.

 BLUF stands for bottom line up front.

-It essentially means that any time you have an issue that needs to get communicated to senior management, you have to make sure that you do not go down the road of telling them the story from beginning to end.
+It means that any time you have an issue that needs to be communicated to senior management, you must make sure that you do not go down the road of telling them the story from beginning to end.

-Now it might seem like common sense when you’re just thinking about it and not applying it, but when you’re in high-pressure situations, you’re having to deal with a lot of different issues.
+Now it might seem like common sense when you are just thinking about it and not applying it, but when you’re in high-pressure situations, you have to deal with a lot of different issues.

-As you get higher up in the company you’re responsible for an exponentially greater amount of activities inside the company.
+As you get higher up in the company, you’re responsible for an exponentially greater number of activities inside the company.

 Senior Management: